 As economies slowly recover post-COVID-19, it is imperative that companies prioritize DEI investments.
 It is equally important that these organizations establish a structure and plan on how to promote diversity and inclusion in the workplace.
 That’s why we prepared this list of recommendations to promote workplace diversity and inclusion in 2023.

-To keep this list of ideas best organized, we have separated them into the following categories:
+To keep this list of diversity activities for the workplace organized, we’ve separated them into the following categories:

-Great Ideas to Implement Diversity and Inclusion in the Workplace
+Ideas for Diversity and Inclusion Activities in the Workplace

 Recruiting Strategies for Building a Diverse Workforce

 1. Recruit diverse workers.

 Your company doesn’t become diverse overnight, but you can make progress by taking the first step of recruiting diverse employees.
 This is especially relevant if you are having problems filling positions.
 The wider your recruitment scope, the more qualified and diverse candidates you will find.

 2. Create a company diversity and inclusion policy.

 If you have specific language attached to your workplace diversity and inclusion policy, it makes it much easier for employees to process and implement it.
 You should make this statement short, and to the point, and it should be posted in relevant places.
 Consider even implementing it into your mission statement and cover it during new hire training.